Last Chance Products Updated and 2 New Kits

 Table built using Product Table Builder by The Crafty Owl - Independent Stampin' Up!
 Demonstrator.

-Today I'm sharing my design team card for our new challenge over at As you See It where it's time for a speed challenge chosen by Jan:
+Today I'm sharing my design team card for our new challenge over at As you See It where Jan is hosting and it's time for a speed challenge with an interesting theme:

 Here is the visual summary of the key products used on today's project for you to pin for easy reference: